Kwasi-Dankwa/bellabeat-google-dap/README.md

 The data is contained in 18 CSV files via Amazon Mechanical Turk between April 12, 2016 - May 12, 2016.

+I removed duplicates and also made sure certain data types were consistent across all formats

 #### Business Task:

 Analyze fitness data from Fitbit users to uncover consumer usage insights and apply high-level marketing recommendations to one of Bellabeat's products to drive growth and enhance digital marketing strategies for the company.